zerodevx/svelte-toast/README.md

 #### Send Svelte Component as a Message

-To support complex UI or workflows, a Svelte component can be pushed instead of a standard message if you're using this package in a Svelte project.
+To support complex UIs or workflows, a Svelte component can be pushed instead of a standard message if you're using this in a Svelte project.
 To do so, push options with `component` defined:

 ```js
 import MyCustomSvelteComponent from './MyCustomSvelteComponent.svelte'